 Biological growth can produce a musty or rotting smell.
 It can live in your ductwork, in carpeting, behind wallpaper, and in many other places.
 It can damage your home, lower the indoor air quality, and cause many of the same unpleasant, inconvenient health issues as dirty ductwork.
 You can prevent biological growth with a whole-home dehumidifier.
 You can also remove it with an air purifier or an energy recovery ventilator.

-Lunsford Air Conditioning & Heating is a Bryant Factory Authorized Dealer with more than 35 years of heating, cooling, and indoor air quality experience.
+Lunsford Air Conditioning & Heating is a Carrier Factory Authorized Dealer with more than 35 years of heating, cooling, and indoor air quality experience.
 We’re a family business, and we’re committed to superior customer service.
 We can help you find and remove or repair sources of bad smells before they make you uncomfortable, cause damage, or start wasting energy.
 We use genuine factory authorized parts, and our technicians are certified by NATE, the North American Technician Excellence organization.
 For outstanding, honest service, call us anytime at 850-203-3200.

 Image provided by Shutterstock